 (d)Initial renewal of sales agent license.
 A sales

 agent applying for the first renewal of a sales agent license must:

 successful completion of the additional educational requirements of §535.55

-of this chapter no later than 10 business days before the day the
+for a Sales Agent License) no later than 10 business days before the

 (2)fulfill the continuing education requirements of §535.92(a)(1)